 Students who were placed on probation at the time they took a leave or withdrew will, upon their return, continue to be on probation and will be required to meet the conditions set by the College while they are on probation.

 Policy for veteran students: Once enrolled and certified as a Daemen student, should you have to suspend your study due to service requirements, you may withdraw from courses with no financial liability.
 Depending upon the duration of service required, other options may be available to students who feel they have significant investment in the semester and who do not wish to withdraw from a semester entirely.
-In each case, you must notify Certification Officers in the Registrar’s Office of your impending service requirement, and to discuss financial options available to you.
+In each case, you must notify the Veterans' Certification Officer of your impending service requirement, and to discuss financial options available to you.
 Regardless of the financial option chosen as a result of the service requirement, all service members may return to their academic program upon completion of service requirements.

 Transcripts are released only at the written permission of the student.
 Official transcripts may be sent to outside parties; students generally receive a student copy.
 The student's signature must be included on the request, which may be delivered, faxed, or sent to the Office of the Registrar.
 Students may complete the transcript request form (downloaded from the Registrar's web page) or send a letter of request.
 Processing time is generally 3-5 business days from the date of receipt of the request, longer during peak periods.
 Consult the Registrar’s web page or the Registrar's Office for further details.
 The transcript reflects both undergraduate and graduate studies at Daemen.
-Transcript fees are the responsibility of the student and are as follows: $5.00 per transcript, $4.00 per transcript from September through August of the student’s graduation year.
+Transcript fees, $5.00 per transcript, are the responsibility of the student.
 Transcript fees must be paid in full when the request for a transcript is submitted.
 Payment options are referenced on the Registrar’s web page.
 Transcripts or any document which is generally accepted in lieu of a transcript (including licensure applications for professional programs) will not be sent for any student whose financial obligations to the College have not been satisfied.